Product Life Cycle Management – The 4 Stages and How to Manage Them

 At the same time, if you’ve been grabbing people’s attention, there will probably also be competitors who’ve jumped in and created their own versions of your product.
 You’re still proving that this thing you’ve made works, but suddenly somebody else has built a shinier, more polished version of it – and maybe even leapfrogged you.

 The answer here is to talk to your early adopters.
-Find out why they came to your solution in the first place, find out what kind of problems they had, and find out what they were using before.
+Gather customer feedback that finds out why they came to your solution in the first place, find out what kind of problems they had, and find out what they were using before.
 Ask them what they’d use if they couldn’t use your product anymore.
 And, crucially, ask them how your product could be improved.
 What bugs have they encountered?
 What needs to be polished and streamlined?

-These folks are your secret weapon when it comes to making a product that can transition from early adoption to mainstream appeal – so use them and learn from them!
+These folks are your secret weapon when it comes to this step in the product development process that can transition from early adoption to mainstream appeal – so use them and learn from them!

 Don’t forget – Customer insights will inform your user personas, and your product vision and help you align your business goals and unique selling points to a product that achieves product-market fit.